AI Trail Analysis

 Trail conditions⌄

-- Slippery rocks near cascades
+- Slippery rocks (especially near cascades and after rain)

 - Venomous snakes